Residency Training Program

 The residency program at the Department of Internal Medicine has been fully accredited by the Accreditation Council for Graduate Medical Education since 1954.

 Yes, residents may elect to participate in an international rotation during PGY2 and PGY3 years.
-We have a longitudinal health disparities and social determinants of health curriculum in which all trainees participate.

 Yes, electives for senior medical students from other medical schools are organized through the VCU School of Medicine Dean's Office.